Quantum-Accelerators/quacc/docs/user/executors.md

     4. The provider to use for job submission.
 This can be changed to `LocalProvider()` if you wish to have the Parsl process run on a login node rather than a compute node.

-    5. Your Slurm account name.

-    6. The number of nodes to request per job.
+    5. The number of nodes to request per job.
 By default, all cores on the node will be requested (setting `cores_per_node` will override this).

-    7. Any additional `#SBATCH` options can be included here.
+    6. Any additional `#SBATCH` options not captured elsewhere can be included here.

-    8. Commands to run before the job starts, typically used for activating a given Python environment.

-    9. The maximum amount of time to allow the job to run in `HH:MM:SS` format.

-    10. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.
+    7. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

-    11. The type of Launcher to use.
+    8. The type of Launcher to use.
 Note that `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.

-    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" where the allocated nodes continually pull in new workers (until the walltime is reached or the parent Python process is killed).
+    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" (also known as the pilot job model) where the allocated nodes continually pull in new workers (until the walltime is reached or the parent Python process is killed).
 This makes it possible to request a large number of nodes that continually pull in new jobs rather than submitting a large number of small jobs to the scheduler, which can be more efficient.
 In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed, particularly if you are using a Jupyter Notebook or IPython kernel.

     **Scaling Up**